 Your Lincoln Navigation System (LNS) may be equipped with a voice activated feature which allows you to "speak" certain commands to the system.
 Speaking clearly will help to ensure that the system correctly responds to your commands.
-Ensure that the commands are spoken in

-English (not any other language) and that they are spoken exactly as they are written, or they may not function.
+Ensure that the commands are spoken in English (not any other language) and that they are spoken exactly as they are written, or they may not function.

 Press and hold VOICE briefly (on your steering wheel controls) until the voice icon (1) appears on the Navigation display to use the Navigation voice command.
+You will hear a beep, signaling that the system is ready to take your command.
+Any command spoken prior to the beep will not register with the system.
 Press RPT (repeat) to hear the previous command repeated from the navigation system.